Origami-Instructions.com spreading joy one fold at a time

 origami-squash-fold-example-1

 Origami Squash Fold Example 2: This was from making a waterbomb base.
 Here you have a small square.
-Bring the top flap over, open and flatten to make a squash fold.
+Bring the top flap over, pry open paper and flatten to make a squash fold.

 origami-squash-fold-example-2